Suno Pricing (Nov 2025): Free vs Pro vs Premier, Credits & Commercial Use

 Most creators I coach start on Pro, join with my invite and see if Pro fits your cadence This page includes an invite link; I may earn a referral at no extra cost to you.

-Because a typical full song maps to five credits, you and I can compute cost per song using the monthly price.
+Because a typical full song maps to ~5 credits, you can compute cost per song straight from the monthly price:

 The missing piece is utilization.
-If you leave credits on the table at the end of the month, your effective cost per song rises.
-Suno does not roll over included credits, so I coach teams to set weekly song targets and track usage, then right-size the tier after a month of actual data.[1]
+If you leave credits on the table at month-end, your effective cost per song rises.
+Because included credits don’t roll over, set weekly song targets and track usage, then right-size the tier after a month of actual data.
+[1]

 New to Suno?
 Use my invite, try the free credits, then run the calculator This page includes an invite link; I may earn a referral at no extra cost to you.